All these things Jesus spoke to the multitude in parables, and without a parable He did not speak to them… (Matthew 13:34, N.K.J.V.)

-The book Love Worth Finding is the biography of Adrian Rogers, the great Southern Baptist preacher.
+The book Love Worth Finding is the biography of Adrian Rogers, the great Baptist preacher.
 His life certainly makes for an interesting read, but my favorite part of the book is its closing section, which is entitled “The Preaching Philosophy of Adrian Rogers.”
 Concerning the use of illustrations, Rogers says this:

 One of God’s great ways of communicating spiritual truth so it is easily understood is by use of illustrations.
 I attempt to include an illustration with every outline point of the sermon.

 Jesus was a master storyteller…In fact, the Bible shows that storytelling was Jesus’ favorite technique when speaking to a crowd (Matthew 13:34).
 Somehow preachers forgot that the Bible is essentially a book of stories.
-That is how God chosen to communicate his Word to human beings…Long after a pastor’s clever outline is forgotten, people will remember the stories from the sermon.
+That is how God has chosen to communicate his Word to human beings…Long after a pastor’s clever outline is forgotten, people will remember the stories from the sermon.
 It is fascinating, and sometimes comical, to watch how quickly a crowd tunes in when a speaker begins telling a story and how quickly that attention vanishes as soon as the story is finished.

 Now, I realize that every Christian is not a preacher.
 But I also realize that every Christian is supposed to share not only the gospel but also a multiplicity of nuggets of truth from God’s written word.
 So, how can we effectively do this sharing?
 Well, I don’t think there is a canned answer to that question, but surely one of the best ways is to incorporate interesting, relevant, thought-provoking illustrations into what we are saying.
 After all, if Jesus, who was God in the flesh, chose to major on this way of teaching, who are we to think that we can come up with something better?